Bradninch: Political representation

-The parish is divided between two wards, called Town and Rural, each electing councillors to the town council.
-Town comprises the entirety of the Bradninch ward of Mid Devon District Council, and includes Hele, whilst Rural forms part of the District Council's Cullompton Outer ward.
-The town council comprises 12 councillors, one of which is the mayor, and there is also an appointed town clerk.
+The parish is divided between two wards, called Town and Rural, which respectively elect 11 and 1 councillors to the town council.
+Town ward includes Hele.
+The town council comprises all 12 parish councillors, one of which is elected by the council to be the town mayor, and there is also an appointed town clerk.

 The entire parish of Bradninch lies within the Cullompton & Bradninch electoral division of Devon County Council.

-Since its creation at the 2010 general election, Central Devon has returned a Conservative Member of Parliament, Mel Stride; Town ward falls within this constituency of Central Devon, whilst the Rural ward falls within the constituency of Tiverton and Honiton.
+Since its creation at the 2010 general election, Central Devon has returned a Conservative Member of Parliament, Mel Stride; Town ward falls within this constituency of Central Devon, whilst the Rural ward falls within the constituency of Honiton and Sidmouth.

 Population

-The 2021 census recorded the population of the town as 1,824.
-The census recorded the population of the ward as 2,002 and the population of the parish as 2,165.
+The 2021 census recorded the population of the town settlement as 1,824.
+The census recorded the population of Town ward as 2,002 and the population of the parish as 2,165.

 The 2012 population estimate for the parish was 2,222.

 The 2013 population estimate for the parish was 2,366.

 According to the Office for National Statistics Bradninch ward had a population of 1,775 in April 2001.

 In 1887, according to John Bartholomew's Gazetteer of the British Isles, the population was 1,705.

 In 1851 the population was 1,834.

 Transport

 To the east of the town runs the Culm Valley, along which the M5 motorway and the Bristol–Exeter railway line pass.
 The town used to be served by the Hele & Bradninch railway station at Hele, located on that line, which is now closed.
 Today, the nearest railway stations – all approximately 9 miles distant – are Tiverton Parkway, which is on Great Western Railway's London Paddington to Penzance route, and Pinhoe, Cranbrook and Whimple, all of which are on South Western Railway's London Waterloo to Exeter St Davids route.

-Stagecoach South West bus route 1 “Culm Valley Connect" provides a regular public transport service to and through the town, and connects Bradninch with Exeter, Cullompton and Tiverton.
+Stagecoach South West bus route 1 provides a regular public transport service to and through the town, and connects Bradninch with Exeter, Cullompton, Uffculme and Tiverton.